Day Surgery Unit

-The nursing staff will continue to monitor your vital signs including blood pressure, pulse and temperature after your surgery.
+The nursing staff in the NSU will continue to monitor your vital signs including blood pressure, pulse and temperature after your surgery.
 They will need to continue monitoring you even at night when you may be asleep.
 To monitor your oxygen saturation a nurse may place a probe on your finger or your ear.
 You will be instructed on deep breathing and use of a special device called an incentive spirometer.
 You may also receive supplemental oxygen to assist your breathing.
+Movement is important to your recovery so the staff will be getting you up on the day of surgery to prevent complications and promote recovery.

 Your dressings will be checked and monitored for drainage.
 Some patients may have a tube coming from the dressing to a collection container, this is a surgical drain and the nurse will record how much is in the container.
 The drainage will be bloody.
 This is normal and expected as a part of the recovery process.